redlead/microservice-demo/README.md

 ### Report REST API service

 Module `report-service` is report service.
-Only one demo report is 'All task report'.
+The only one demo report is 'All task report'.
 It lists all tasks and all user information in JSON format.
 Service uses method `GET /task` of `task-service` to get all tasks and `GET /user/{key}` of `user-service` to get uses information.